Tiredness is not something we usually think about as helpful.

 Quality sleep can be scarce, especially for entrepreneurs.

 Free time can feel like a needle in a haystack when you’re in charge of building a company and ensuring success and growth.

 Especially for those with kids and additional obligations at home.

-However, rather than admit defeat when tired, many savvy (and desperate) entrepreneurs are using tiredness to their advantage.
-Using both scientific research and common sense, it’s entirely possible for any entrepreneurs to transform their fatigue from an inevitable obstacle to a prominent success.
+However, rather than admit defeat when tired, many savvy (and desperate) entrepreneurs use tiredness to their advantage.

 Creativity Peaks When You’re Tired

 An entrepreneur is pivotal in molding a business’ future, specifically by using creativity and ingenuity to implement strategies and protocols that work.

 While tired entrepreneurs may sound devoid of ideas, fatigue can help the creative process.